PRIZE IN MEMORY OF MARIA CONCETTA CHIURI

 Submitted papers, whether theoretical or empirical, should pertain to one of the research fields that Maria Concetta Chiuri was mainly interested in, namely:

-The prize will be awarded during the XXXIV SIEP Annual Meeting, to be held at the University of L’Aquila, 15th and 16th September 2022, and the winner(s) will have the opportunity to present her(their) paper at the Conference (information on the conference at http://www.siepweb.it/siep/wp/en/en/xxxiv-siep-conference-2022/ ).
+The prize will be awarded during the XXXV SIEP Annual Meeting, to be held at the University of Verona on September 14 and 15, 2023, and the winner(s) will have the opportunity to present her(their) paper at the Conference (information on the conference available at http://www.siepweb.it/siep/wp/xxxv-siep-conference-2023/ ).

-Interested authors are invited to send their papers to the e-mail address email@example.com by June 15, 2022.
+Interested authors are invited to send their papers to the e-mail address email@example.com by May 1, 2023.
+Applications should include a declaration that (each of) the author(s) is under the age of forty.

 WINNERS OF PAST EDITIONS